 In the scope of defining its liquidity management policies, the Group adopts conservative rules, in order to be able to sustain the normal development of its activities, minimizing liquidity risk.
-The liquidity risk management in the Group is carried out in a global and centralized manner, in line with the ILAAP, being the responsibility of the Treasury Department, with the second line of defence control being exercised by the Risk Department, and with monthly monitoring by the Executive Committee.
+The liquidity risk management in the Group is carried out in a global and centralized manner, in line with the ILAAP, being the Treasury Department responsible for its implementation, with the second line of defence control being exercised and coordinated by the Risk Department, and with monthly monitoring by the Executive Committee.